jplsek/Chattr-CodeDay/README.md

 ### Features that NEED to be added

-1. Upload files (click button to show pane of text when a file is uploaded?)
+* Upload files (click button to show pane of text when a file is uploaded?)

-2. Fix user lists....
+* Fix user lists....

-3. Add total concurrent users
+* Add total concurrent users

-4. Add removal of groups (admin users?)
+* Add removal of groups (automatic - based on inactivity, except the default group?)

-5. Passworded groups
+* Passworded groups?

-6. Fix Autolinks (kind of implemented)

-7. Fix "Current Group" after clicking the cancel button while in a different group
+* Fix "Current Group" after clicking the cancel button while in a different group

-8. Beta?
+* Remove firebase dependency, load stuf using ajax and from a database

-9. When user says something twice, do something similar to facebook?
+* When user says something twice, do something similar to facebook? (adds content to last li, instead of creating a new one)

-* Fix bugs / warnings
+* Fix all the other bugs...

 ### Current Features

-* Can easily embed into a website

 * Able to chat to people, either anonymously or with a name

 * Able to create and join chat (groups) rooms

-* All shown and stored in real-time using the Firebase API
+* All shown and stored in real-time using the Firebase API (temporary)

 ### Installation

-1. Embed the js to your header
+1. Embed the js files to your header (eventually only one file)

-2. Change firebaseURL to your own firebase database (optional, but do it)
+2. Change firebaseURL to your own firebase database (optional)

 3. Done?

 ### Other

-I have a few projects for school that I need to finish up before I can start working on these personal projects and fixing them up (1-2 weeks?).

-Have fun!
+Development will be slow depending on demand.